Violence Prevention Partnership

 This event seeks to engage all school-age children in Midland County as participants in a week-long campaign that addresses the issue of youth violence in its many forms.
 The week is filled with activities such as student assemblies and special presentations.
 Each participating school chooses a team of students that decide what events take place and the means by which they are going to build awareness among their peers.

-During our annual student leadership conference, 5th – 12th-grade students are invited to take part in a workshop to develop an action plan for the Week of Nonviolence.
+During our annual student leadership conference, 5th – 12th-grade students are invited to take part in a workshop to develop an action plan for Kindness Week.
 This ensures students are involved from the very beginning and helps us cover the topics they care about.